Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this work, we construct differential operators for 1-loop integrands through the BG currents and prove the corresponding unifying relations at 1-loop level both in flat and (A)dS.
-Precisely speaking, we mainly talk about the unifying relations between YMS and YM theory \eqref{eq:unifyingYMSandYM} and their corollary where the gluons are minimally coupled to scalars \eqref{eq:unifyingYMSandYM}.
-And we have also considered the (A)dS case.
+In this work, we utilize BG currents to construct differential operators for 1-loop integrands and demonstrate the corresponding unifying relations at the 1-loop level in both flat and (A)dS spacetime.
+Specifically, we focus on the unifying relations between YMS and YM theory \eqref{eq:unifyingYMSandYM} as well as their corollary, where the gluons are minimally coupled to scalars \eqref{eq:unifyingYMSandYM}.
+We also investigate the (A)dS case.

-At the beginning of our work, we first review some of the differential operators and unifying relations.
-And we present the outline of BG currents approach to unifying relation \eqref{eq:unifyingminicouplescalarandYM} between the YM and minimal coupled scalars at tree level.
-Then to generalize such differential operators and unifying relations to 1-loop level, we introduce a method called sewing procedure to construct the 1-loop integrand from tree level BG currents in Sec. \ref{sec:flat}.
-We can expect the unifying relations \eqref{eq:unifyingymminimal1loop} at 1-loop level can succeed from tree level amplitudes during the sewing procedure.
-And in Sec \ref{sec:flatproof}, we present the differential operators explicitly and prove the corresponding unifying relations \eqref{eq:unifyingymminimal1loop} between YM and minimal coupled scalars at 1-loop level.
-Besides, we also show the differential operators and unifying relations between YMS and YM theory \eqref{eq:ymsunifyingloop}.
+At the outset of our work, we provided a brief review of some differential operators and unifying relations.
+We then outlined the BG currents approach to the unifying relation \eqref{eq:unifyingminicouplescalarandYM} between YM and minimally coupled scalars at the tree level.
+To extend these results to the 1-loop level, we introduced the sewing procedure in Section \ref{sec:flat} to construct the 1-loop integrand from BG currents.
+We expect that the unifying relations \eqref{ymsuni} at the 1-loop level can be obtained from the tree-level amplitudes during the sewing procedure.
+In Section \ref{sec:flatproof}, we presented the explicit form of the differential operators and proved the corresponding unifying relations \eqref{ymsuni} between YM and minimally coupled scalars at the 1-loop level.
+Additionally, we demonstrated the differential operators and unifying relations between YMS and YM theory \eqref{eq:ymsunifyingloop}.
+The proof we give here, which is based on BG recursion, means that we find a semi-on-shell way to the unifying relation which is used to be proved by on-shell factorization.

-The construction of differential operators in (A)dS can be more subtle.
-In flat spacetime, the only source of the spacetime dimension is the metric contraction and thus we can pick up the related contribution through spacetime dimension differential operator.
-However, in (A)dS, the spacetime dimension $d$ itself enters the metric and finally contributes to the correlation functions leading to some ambiguities.
-In Sec. \ref{sec:ads}, we show the solution where we construct the differential operator $\ma{D}$ instead of the naive spacetime dimension differential operator.
-At the end of our discussion, we also explicitly calculate the gluon 1-loop integrand from Feynman rules and find that the results coincident with the expression from sewing procedure.
+Constructing differential operators in (A)dS can be more complex than in flat spacetime.
+In flat spacetime, the metric contraction, when sewing two legs to a loop, is the only source of the spacetime dimension $d$, and we can extract the relevant contribution only using the spacetime dimension differential operator.
+However, in (A)dS, the spacetime dimension $d$ in BG currents can also come from the (A)dS metric, leading to some ambiguities when proving the unifying relations.
+To avoid these ambiguities, in Section \ref{sec:ads}, we construct the differential operator $\hat{\ma{D}}$ instead of using the naive spacetime dimension differential operator $\ma{D}$.
+Additionally, we explicitly calculate the gluon 1-loop integrand using Feynman rules and confirm that the results match the expression obtained from the sewing procedure.